- The Life of a Glacier

 Glaciers and climate change

 Glacial ice can range in age from several hundred to several hundreds of thousands years, making it valuable for climate research.
-To see a long-term climate record, an ice core is drilled and extracted from the glacier.
+To see a long-term climate record, scientists can drill and extract ice cores from glaciers and ice sheets.
 Ice cores have been taken from around the world, including Peru, Canada, Greenland, Antarctica, Europe, and Asia.
-These cores are continuous records providing scientists with information regarding past climate.
+These cores are continuous records providing scientists with year-by-year information about past climate.
 Scientists analyze various components of cores, particularly trapped air bubbles, which reveal past atmospheric composition, temperature variations, and types of vegetation.
-Glaciers literally preserve bits of atmosphere from thousands of years ago in these tiny air bubbles.
-This is how scientists know that there have been several Ice Ages.
+Glaciers preserve bits of atmosphere from thousands of years ago in these tiny air bubbles, or, deeper within the core, trapped within the ice itself.
+This is one way scientists know that there have been several Ice Ages.
 Past eras can be reconstructed, showing how and why climate changed, and how it might change in the future.

 NSIDC's Glacier Glossary - Search and browse terms related to glaciers in NSIDC's comprehensive cryospheric glossary.

 NSIDC Glacier Photograph Collection - NSIDC archives a Glacier Photograph Collection of historical photos, which includes both aerial and terrestrial photos for the 1880s to 1975.
 The photos are primarily of Alaskan glaciers, but coverage also includes the Pacific Northwest and Europe.